 Yanda Chen

-Previously, I did my PhD in Computer Science at Columbia University, where I was very fortunate to be co-advised by Prof. Kathy McKeown, Prof. He He, and Prof. Zhou Yu.
-I received my bachelor's degree in Computer Science at Columbia University in April 2021.
+Before Anthropic, I completed my PhD in Computer Science at Columbia University in summer 2024, co-advised by Prof. Kathy McKeown, Prof. He He, and Prof. Zhou Yu.
+During my PhD, I worked on explainability and few-shot learning.
+I also received my bachelor's degree in Computer Science at Columbia University in April 2021.

 profile photo